 The Bio-K+ Strawberry and Maple Recovery Drink

 Did you know that athletes and those who work out both strenuously and regularly are at greater risk of developing various infections?
-This is specifically due to a temporary drop in immune cell activity caused by increased stress hormone levels (following intense physical activity).
-Athletes and other sports enthusiasts would thus do well to consume probiotic foods, as the bacteria they contain help strengthen the immune system and promote improved performance.
-Adding strawberry-flavoured Bio-K + to this recovery drink is an easy way of adding probiotics to one’s daily diet.
-Strawberries and bananas, both sources of easily absorbed sugar, are rich in vitamins, minerals and fibres.
-Also, if fresh strawberries are overly expensive, the recipe can be made with frozen fruit instead.
+This is specifically due to a temporary drop-in immune cell activity caused by increased stress hormone levels (following intense physical activity).
+Athletes and other sports enthusiasts would thus do well to consume probiotic foods, as the bacteria they contain help strengthen the immune system and promote performance and/or recovery.

 Preparation time: 5 minutes